shikhakumari12/skill-craft-technology-project/README.md

 # skill-craft-technology-project
-This is a skillcraft technology end to end project.
+This is a skillcraft technology end to end graphic design project.